mattbierner/seshet/README.md

 ### Basic Memoization

-Seshat operates on an memoization data structure, so `fib` is rewritten to take the opaque memoization table as an argument.
+Seshet operates on an memoization data structure, so `fib` is rewritten to take the opaque memoization table as an argument.
 The memo table is immutable, and needs to be threaded though the continuations.